howerj/cdb/readme.md

 	VL    = Value Length
 	KEY   = Varible length binary data key
 	VALUE = Variable length binary value

+Of the variable number of hash tables (which each are of a variable length) at the end of the file:

 	 0-256 Variable Length Secondary Hash Tables
 	.---------------------.